Resources for a simple, location-independent life

 Similar to Skype, WhatsApp uses the internet to send messages, images, and make audio or video calls.

-We mainly use it so send text messages and images, because it is so widely used internationally, and its’ messaging capability is much like a mobile phone text service.
-However, because WhatsApp uses the internet to send messages, the cost is significantly less than on a mobile phone plan (unless you have a plan with unlimited text and multi media messages).
+We mainly use it so send text messages and images, because it is so widely used internationally, and its’ messaging capability is much like a smartphone text service.
+However, because WhatsApp uses the internet to send messages, the cost is significantly less than on a smartphone plan (unless you have a plan with unlimited text and multi media messages).